Antisemitism in contemporary Hungary: History

 Post-communist capitalism has led to "social nationalism"; racism, xenophobia, fundamentalism, and antisemitism are identity- and culture-based pseudo-response to real socio-economic problems.
 A socio-political cleavage structure in Hungary, reflecting historical contradictions between notions of progress and nationhood, is said to have created a situation in which high-status groups attempted to transform antisemitism into a mobilizing cultural code.
 In his concept of "national antisemitism", Klaus Holz emphasised the image of the Jew as a universal and threatening "non-identity", destroying other identities and communities.
 That image has led to the perception of the Jew as perpetrator and Hungary as victim.

 During the post-communist era, antisemitism appeared on the periphery and in the mainstream.
 On the periphery, antisemitic and neo-Nazi groups emerged and were supported by Hungarian fascists abroad.
 Hungarian neo-Nazi ideologues included extreme-right publicists and writers.
 Hunnia Füzetek and Szent Korona (newspapers established after the transition) were the first to bring back the motifs of traditional antisemitism and merge them with postwar elements, particularly Holocaust denial.
 Mainstream antisemitism, promulgated by intellectuals such as István Csurka (who participated in the anticommunist opposition's activities and was prominent in political life after the 1989 transition), appeared in public discourse.

 In the 21st century, antisemitism in Hungary has evolved and acquired an institutional framework.
 Verbal and physical aggression against Jews (and Roma) have escalated, a significant difference from the antisemitism of the 1990s.
 The conservative Jobbik party received 17 percent of the vote in the April 2010 national election.
 The far-right subculture, from nationalist shops to nationalist and neo-Nazi festivals and events, has played a major role in the institutionalization of Hungarian antisemitism.
 Contemporary antisemitic rhetoric has been updated and expanded, but is still based on older canards.
 Traditional accusations and motifs include such phrases as "Jewish occupation", "international Jewish conspiracy", "Jewish responsibility" (for the Treaty of Trianon), "Judeo-Bolshevism", and the blood libel.
 This trend has been reinforced by references to the "Palestinization" of the Hungarian people, the reemergence of the blood libel, and an increase in Holocaust relativism and denial; monetary crises have revived references to the "Jewish banker class".

+2013 World Jewish Congress protest

+On 4 May 2013, Jobbik members protested against the World Jewish Congress in Budapest, claiming that the protest was against "a Jewish attempt to buy up Hungary".
+Jobbik MP Enikő Hegedűs vociferously condemned both Israel and Jews at the rally as her husband, Lóránt Hegedűs Jr., stood nearby.